Current and former Riot employees discuss the toxic feedback culture of the studio

 In a recent interview with Kotaku, several current and former Riot employees discuss the toxic workplace environment which ultimately drives women out of the studio.

-While several sources spoke to Kotaku over the past few months, each one came to the same consensus around what makes Riot a hostile environment for some of the women who work there: the culture.
+Fellow devs should note that several sources spoke to Kotaku over the past few months, and each one came to the same consensus around what makes Riot a hostile environment for some of the women who work there: the culture.

 According to these sources, the feedback culture at Riot rewards men and demeans women.